-The following information is intended to guide staff and managers through the process that should be followed where a member of staff decides that they would like to leave the University.
+The following information, together with the Leaver Guidance and Checklist for Line Managers (Office document, 30kB), is intended to guide staff and managers through the process to be followed where a member of staff decides they would like to leave the University.
 This includes staff who wish to leave in order to start drawing their occupational pension benefits.
 For further information on this, please also refer to the guidance on Accessing your Pension Benefits.

 Staff wishing to leave the University should submit a formal letter to their manager confirming their intended last day of employment.
 Staff should ensure that they give appropriate contractual notice as detailed in the terms and conditions of employment for staff on grades A to I (para 6.1) and staff on grades J and above (para 5.1).
 These are minimum notice periods and staff may choose to give more notice than this if they wish to.